 What do you think?

-1 Individual mandate provision is not a tax and EXCEEDS the federal government’s power
+1 The individual mandate provision is not a tax and EXCEEDS the federal government’s power

-2 Individual mandate provision is a tax and DOES NOT EXCEED the federal government’s power
+2 The individual mandate provision is a tax and DOES NOT EXCEED the federal government’s power

 The Supreme Court will be deciding this issue soon.
 Regardless of your personal views, how do you think the Supreme Court will decide?